How Jeff Weiner Thinks

-Rather than differentiate LinkedIn with extraordinary qualitative comments, he employs hard facts and numbers to articulate LinkedIn’s exceptional performance.
+Rather than differentiate LinkedIn with extraordinary qualitative comments, he deployed hard facts and numbers to articulate LinkedIn’s exceptional performance.

 We are approaching 3.5 million active company profiles, 300,000 jobs, more than 3 billion endorsements, more than 24,000 university pages, and billions of weekly updates flowing through the network.

-Optimal Thinking enables the pursuit of the best ends by the best means.
+Optimal Thinking empowers moderate positive thinkers to optimize acceptance.
 Optimal Thinkers focus on the best actions to achieve what is most important.
 So what does “the best” mean to Jeff Weiner?

-Weiner deploys Optimal Thinking skillfully to encapsulate the context of the company’s standards and direction.
+He deploys Optimal Thinking skillfully to encapsulate the context of LinkedIn’s standards and direction.

 In 2013, LinkedIn furthered its efforts to become the definitive professional publishing platform, delivering the right content to the right member, at the right time..

-Weiner uses Optimal Thinking to articulate how LinkedIn creates value.
+Weiner also uses Optimal Thinking to articulate how LinkedIn creates value.

 LinkedIn creates value for members by connecting them to the people, knowledge, and opportunities that matter most to them professionally.

-He also uses Optimal Thinking to define LinkedIn’s priorities.
+He uses Optimal Thinking to define LinkedIn’s priorities.

 Mobile was a top strategic priority for LinkedIn in 2014, and we focused our resources to ensure that our product and engineering organizations were fully mobilized